Meidie/fei-vzr/README.md

-# fei-vzr
+# VZR
-VZR - Virtuálna a zmiešaná realita (FEI - ZS 2021/2022)
+Virtuálna a zmiešaná realita (FEI - ZS 2021/2022)